hibestil/learnCUDA/README.md

     - On these systems, it is possible for the CPU and GPU to access the same regions of memory when CUDA programs are implemented with Zero Copy CUDA library functions.
 Using Zero Copy can reduce the memory requirement of GPU programs by up to half because the CPU and the GPU do not need to maintain separate copies of the data.
 The CPU has access to the original data.
     - Instead of making a copy of the original data, the GPU uses a pointer to the CPU’s copy for computation.
 We measure the impacts of caching and data movement by comparing the runtime of the default program implementation to the runtime of the Zero Copy implementation

+1. Optimize Memory Usage
+    - Minimize transfers between CPU and GPU.
+        - If you want to increase data bandwidth, use “pinned” memory (responsibly), to take advantage of PCI-express capabilities.
+    - Group data transfers between CPU and GPU
+        - As latency predominates over data bandwidth.
+    - Migrate some functions from CPU to GPU even though they may not exploit too much parallelism
+        - If this skips shipping data to GPU and the way back to CPU.
+    - Optimize memory access patterns
+        - Effective data bandwidth may vary an order of magnitude depending on access pattern if we wisely exploit:
+            - Coalesced accesses to global memory (less important in Fermi).
+            - Shared memory accesses free of conflicts when using 16 banks.
+            - Texture memory accesses (they make use of a cache).
+            - Accesses to constant memory which shared the same address.
 <a name="Examples"></a>
 # Examples